nowrin-dola/Oclock-watch-shop-website-server-side/README.md

 ### this is a Watch website server.The server connected to the client side.

-This project was bootstrapped with [More Memories Travel](https://more-memories-travel-booking.firebaseapp.com/).
+This project was bootstrapped with [OClock Watch Shop](https://oclock-watch-shop.firebaseapp.com/).

 ## Available Scripts